GoodMeasuresLLC/font_awesome5_rails/README.md

 More animation and data attributes can be found on [FontAwesome documentation](https://fontawesome.com/how-to-use/svg-with-js).

 ## FontAwesome 5 Pro icons
 Due to licence policy this gem pack only free FA5 icons.
-However ```fa_icon``` helper support all types of icons.
+However ```fa5_icon``` helper support all types of icons.
 If you purchased FA5 Pro icons and want to use helpers provided by this gem it's possible.
 1. Add this gem to your ```Gemfile``` without including anything to ```application.css``` and ```application.js```.
 2. Create a [Kit](https://fontawesome.com/kits) on Font Awesome.
 3. Add `= javascript_include_tag "//kit.fontawesome.com/[YOUR-KIT-ID].js"` in the head of your layout(s).